• Skip to primary navigation

 8. Flipboard

 Flipboard is an intuitive news app that can be customized according to the user’s interest.
 You can get curated stories and interest-based articles.
-However, it consumes battery just like every other app with notification access.
-You can turn off Flipboard’s notifications and background process to keep battery consumption minimum.
+However, it consumes a battery just like every other app with notification access.
+You can turn off Flipboard’s notifications and background process to reduce battery consumption.

 9. BBC News